cartesi/poker/README.md

 ## Deploying and running

 We use `Yarn` to download dependencies and run the application. `Yarn workspaces` is used to manage the three sub-modules from the root level of the project.
-Internally, `Truffle` is being used to compile and deploy the contracts to the configured network.
+Internally, `Hardhat` is being used to compile and deploy the contracts to the configured network.

 With the [Descartes environment](#Environment) in place, build and run the application by executing the following commands from the project root directory: